Skip to content

 The best trivia apps in 2026 are LearnClash, Trivia Crack, QuizDuel, Trivia Star, Kahoot, Wayground, Sporcle, Quizlet, SongPop Party, Jeopardy World Tour, and Erudite.
 LearnClash ranks first for players who want competitive 1v1 duels, any-topic questions, ELO ranking, spaced repetition, and no ads.

-This refresh compares the apps by use case, free-tier friction, multiplayer depth, learning value, and official store signals.
-If you want to try the winner first, start a 3-minute duel on any topic.
+This refresh weighs the apps on use case, free-tier friction, multiplayer depth, learning value, and what their official store listings actually say.
+Want to try the winner before you read another word? start a 3-minute duel on any topic.

 Quick verdict: Choose LearnClash for competitive learning.
 Pick Trivia Crack for the biggest casual community.
 Use QuizDuel for fast async matches, Kahoot or Wayground for hosted groups, Trivia Star for offline solo play, and Quizlet for flashcard study.